rajeshtezu/Library/web/webrtc/notes/topology/topology.md

 - Since every participant may send multiple versions of the same media stream, it provide support for various screen layouts
 - `SFU` can work with asymmetric bandwidth (Higher downlink bandwidth than uplink bandwidth)
 - `SFU` is just a "forwarder" - server load is minimum

+## WebRTC Gateway (also known as WebRTC to PSTN)

+WebRTC gateways provide a bridge between WebRTC applications and traditional telephony networks, such as the public switched telephone network (PSTN).
+These gateways enable communication between WebRTC endpoints and non-WebRTC devices, allowing users to make and receive calls to/from regular telephones.
+WebRTC gateways handle the conversion between the different protocols used in WebRTC and the PSTN.

 ---